Chargebacks

 • Evidence that the customer logged into their account for your business before the transaction date

-• Evidence that your website or app was accessed by the cardholder for purchase or services on or after the transaction date
+• Evidence showing that the cardholder accessed your website or app to make a purchase or use the service on or after the transaction date

 • Evidence that the same device and card used in the disputed payment was used in a previous payment that was not disputed